alexanderbazo/URMensa-JSON-API/Readme.md

 ## Build

-Run `npm install && grunt` to install dependencies and build the library.
+Run `npm install` to install dependencies and prepare the data folder.
 All required node modules are copied to `api/node_modules`.

+Run `npm run create-certs` to create SSL certificates to serve the API via HTTPS. `openssl` has to be installed on the host machine.

 ## Run

-To start the node server (distributing the rest interface) run `node ./api/app.js`
+To start the node server (distributing the rest interface) run `npm start`

 ## Usage
 ```